JUDITH GLOVER CERAMICS

 More recently …

-Pieces developed in the pandemic lockdowns reflect land, shore and sea; some are inspired by the landscape of North Yorkshire, and some by the seascapes of Joan Eardley.
-They are handbuilt (coiled) and use either the Derbyshire/Shropshire mix or the textured grey clay ‘Rokk’, incorporating clays of different tones and textures.
-This is technically challenging as the shrinkage rates of the different clays vary, both at the drying and firing stages.
-This means that the different clays could pull against one another, creating splits and cracks.
-My solution is to build the work very slowly, adding only one or two coils every two days or so, and to dry it even more slowly before firing.
-The piece on the Home page is an example.
+Pieces developed in the pandemic lockdowns reflect land, shore and sea.
+They are handbuilt (coiled) and use either the Derbyshire/Shropshire mix or a textured grey clay ‘Rokk’.
+Into this base clay I incorporate strata of clays of different tones and textures, see image below of Beachscape1_2022, image by Gareth Buddo.
+This is technically challenging as the shrinkage rates of the different clays vary, both at the drying and firing stages, meaning that the clays could pull against one another, creating splits and cracks.
+My solution is to build the work slowly, adding only one or two coils every two days or so, and to dry it very slowly before firing.
+In Blog no 5 I write about this process; this is an article that appeared in the magazine Claycraft in December 2023.

-Each of these seascape/landscape pieces has a flash of blue, varying from quite small to prominent.
+Each of these pieces has a flash of blue, varying from quite small to prominent.
 Blue for me became a colour of optimism and hope during the global pandemic years.
-An example is below: detail of Seascape12 (image by Gareth Buddo).
+An example is below: detail from Seascape12, image by Gareth Buddo.

 Unorthodox …

-A recent approach mid-2022 is rather unusual: inspired by the landscape of North Yorkshire and by the work of Turner and Piper, I used my usual coiling technique and the Derbyshire/Shropshire mix to build tall vessels of 34-38 cms in height.
+An approach mid-2022 was rather unusual: inspired by the landscape of North Yorkshire and by the work of Turner and Piper, I used my usual coiling technique and the Derbyshire/Shropshire clay to build tall vessels of around 35 cms in height.
 Before firing I put an impressionistic series of cloud-like marks on the surface in coloured slip in tones of charcoal, cream and spice.
-I then fired the piece to stoneware temperature and (this is the unorthodox bit) marked the surface with watercolours and pastels before sealing the piece with a water-based matt varnish.
+I then fired the piece to stoneware temperature and (this is the unorthodox bit) post-firing marked the surface with watercolours and pastels before sealing the piece with a water-based matt varnish.

 Judith Glover (2023) Duo: Inspired by… Turner (foreground), Inspired by…Piper (background)

-Lines1 was another result of this technique – the main image and then three smaller images below show Face A, Face B and a side view of Lines1, images by Gareth Buddo@Furmoto.
+Lines1 is also the result of this technique – the main image, and three smaller images below, show Face A, Face B and a side view of Lines1, images by Gareth Buddo.

-Stoneware, watercolours, pastels, water-based varnish, images by Gareth Buddo@Furmoto
+Stoneware, watercolours, pastels, water-based varnish, images by Gareth Buddo